 Daytime hotspots (from 2pm to 8:30pm)

 “Back in the days when I first came to St. Tropez, we still had “La Voile Rouge” with their famous daytime parties and champagne spraying.
-The owner has since passed away, and the “in” crowd has moved elsewhere: Mainly to Nikki Beach, and more recently also to Bagatelle.
+The owner has since passed away, and the “in” crowd has moved elsewhere: Mainly to Nikki Beach St Tropez, and more recently also to Bagatelle St Tropez.

-Nikki Beach is still my favorite – it is larger, has a pool as an attractive centerpiece, and better service.
-Bagatelle is smaller and more intimate, and attracts people that know their staff from the New York original.
+Nikki Beach St Tropez is still my favorite – it is larger, has a pool as an attractive centerpiece, and better service.
+Bagatelle St Tropez is smaller and more intimate, and attracts people that know their staff from the New York original.

-Both Nikki Beach and Bagatelle are not just restaurants or beaches; they both live off a party scene popular with the rich and beautiful.
+Both Nikki Beach St Tropez and Bagatelle St Tropez are not just restaurants or beaches; they both live off a party scene popular with the rich and beautiful.
 Come for late lunch (rarely before 3pm), and be prepared to be hit by champagne showers after 6pm… or arrange them yourself if you dare.

-At Nikki Beach, my favorites are their daily fresh seafood specials, their large sushi boats, or the “classic” chicken satay, with various chilled glasses of Chateau Minuty’s Rosé et Or.
+At Nikki Beach St Tropez, my favorites are their daily fresh seafood specials, their large sushi boats, or the “classic” chicken satay, with various chilled glasses of Chateau Minuty’s Rosé et Or.
 Be sure to try the Pistachio Tiramisu – my favorite dessert in all of St. Tropez.